-On 2005-FEB-01, the federal government introduced bill C-38 to legalize SSM from sea onto sea.
+On 2005-FEB-01, the Canadian federal government introduced bill C-38 to legalize SSM in all ten provinces and three territories.

 By 2005-JUL-19, courts had ruled that same-sex couples could marry in eight out of the ten provinces of Canada, and in one out of the three territories.
 A court case was active at the time in the Northwest Territories.
-The two provinces that had traditionally been the slowest to grant lesbians, gays, bisexuals, and transgender persons equal rights were the most religiously conservative: Alberta and Prince Edward Island.
+The two provinces that had traditionally been the slowest to grant lesbians, gays, bisexuals, and transgender persons equal rights are also the most religiously conservative: Alberta and Prince Edward Island.
 They remained intransigent on the matter of marriage equality.

 Bill C-38 passed its final vote in the House of Commons during the evening of 2005-JUN-28.
 The vote was 158 to 133.
 The bill passed its final vote in the Senate by a vote of 47 to 21 with three abstentions on 2005-JUL-19.
 It was signed into law on 2005-JUL-20 by the Chief Justice of the Supreme Court of Canada.
 The Governor General, who usually proclaims legislation, was incapacitated at the time for medical reasons.

 The main result of the bill was symbolic: same-sex couples could marry anywheree in Canada for the first time.
 The government considered their relationships equal to those of opposite-sex couples.
 Previous to this date, about 10% of those Canadian same-sex couples lived in provinces and territories where they could not marry.
 After this date, they were able to do it more conveniently.
 They could marry within their province or territory without the nuisance of having to go elsewhere in Canada.
 Also, the status of these couples would be raised from simple roommates to a married couple in their province or territory of residence.